2014–15 Rangers F.C. season

 The 2014-15 season was the 135th season of competitive football by Rangers.

+This was the first of their two seasons in the second tier, after winning promotion the previous season.

 Overview

 Rangers played a total of 54 competitive matches during the 2014–15 season.

 Rangers boardroom politics were a fractious force causing a constant flux with change after change of various directorial positions, rival factions attempting to take control of the company and the emergence of Mike Ashley as the major stakeholder and power broker in late 2014.
 That summer saw continued discontent with various fans groups, alongside Dave King, attempting to influence the board by withdrawing season ticket money.
 This resulted in a drop of around 15,000 season tickets from the previous season, leaving the club requiring a financial injection which the board hoped would come from a share issue and announced this in June.
 However, the initial intention of raising up to £10m through an investment plan by the end of August failed when city investors did not purchase enough shares, therefore, the club relaunched a £4m issue open to all existing shareholders only.